Lierde

 Lierde (/nl/) is a municipality located in the Flemish Ardennes, the hilly southern part of the Belgian province of East Flanders in the Denderstreek.
 The municipality comprises the towns of Deftinge, Hemelveerdegem, Sint-Maria-Lierde and Sint-Martens-Lierde.
 In 2021, Lierde had a total population of 6,626.
-The total area is 26.13 km².
+The total area is 26.13 km^{2}.
 Lierde borders to Brakel, Zottegem, Herzele and Geraardsbergen.
 Lierde is known for the Ronde van vlaanderen, a bike race where cyclists climb all the hills of the Flemish Ardennes.